From Friesland to Grand Rapids

 The PLN Foundation was founded in 2012.
 Since then, the foundation has grown into a very strong and pioneering player in science.
 Few patient organizations play such a leading role in scientific research into a disease.

 We collaborate with leading scientists worldwide and a treatment for PLN-R14del is on the horizon.
 But we’re not there yet.
 Over the next 10 years, we’ll focus on testing various treatments and bringing them to patients.
-To achieve this, we have the ambitious goal of raising 1 million every year for the next 10 years.
+To achieve this, we have the ambitious goal of raising more than 1 million USD every year for the next 10 years.

 What Can You Do?